 Complaints are a valid way of alerting an organisation to potential problems in the way it conducts its business.
 Through the investigation of complaints, we can gain a clearer appreciation of how or where things might be going wrong.
-Properly handled, complaints allow us to analyse how we administer policies and programs, deal with clients and manage issues.
+Properly handled, complaints allow us to analyse how we administer policies and programs, deal with clients, and manage issues.
 They also help us to identify areas that need attention, and this in turn can lead to improvements in service delivery and better decision-making.

-Handling complaint can be difficult, especially when complainants are upset and emotional.
-Sometimes, by the time people feel 'wronged' enough to make a complaint, they have often developed a strong emotional link to the problem and its resolution.
-Sometimes this emotion is expressed in ways that most reasonable people would consider inappropriate.
-In these cases complainants may exhibit 'unreasonable conduct' and this conduct presents particular challenges for complaint handlers.
-Managing unreasonable complainant conduct is covered in detail in the procedures that follow.
+Handling complaints can be difficult, especially when complainants are upset and emotional.
+Sometimes, by the time people feel 'wronged' enough to make a complaint, they have understandably often developed a strong emotional link to the problem and its resolution.